TheCode69/LOGIN-PAGE/README.md

-A simple Login  page using
+A simple Login  page using html and css